-In addition to observing that information, the operator can use the Remote terminal's front panel buttons to issue a Clear command to remove a tare value; a Tare command to take a tare; issue a print command; and zero the scale (provided the current weight value is close enough to calibrated zero to make this possible).
+Also, when the IND570 is paired with a primary terminal that supports CPTZ on the same Ethernet connection, the operator can use the Remote terminal's front panel buttons to issue a Clear command to remove a tare value; a Tare command to take a tare; issue a print command; and zero the scale (provided the current weight value is close enough to calibrated zero to make this possible).
 Two common use-cases are outlined in the following sections.